 At the Pride of Sefton we take your privacy and take the protection, confidentiality and security of your personal data very seriously.
 This Privacy Notice will inform you as to how we look after your personal data that we collect when you use our services or work with us in using the provision of our services or make a donation.
 You will also find information about your privacy rights and how the law protects you.

-This notice sets out our commitment to protecting personal data and is designed to comply with the General Data Protection Regulation 2016 (GDPR) with effect from 25th May 2018.
+This notice sets out our commitment to protecting personal data and is designed to comply with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 with effect from 25th May 2018.

 You can download a copy of the privacy notice here.